MARN-5895/Website/lectures/04_pythonbasics/README.md

 Cesar began using Python when he started his Ph.D. in 2013.
 For data analysis, he used to code in Matlab.
 He was passionate about open science and wanted people everything to be able to verify his research results and build on his work (Firing's reason 3).
-It wasn't an easy transtion back then, because most of his friends and colleagues in graduate school used Matlab, whose most primitive version was developed by Geophysicists at IGPP/Scipps.
+It wasn't an easy transtion back then, because most of his friends and colleagues in graduate school used Matlab, whose most primitive version was developed by geophysicists at IGPP/Scipps.
 He got through it with the help of then postdoc [Jinbo Wang](https://science.jpl.nasa.gov/people/jwang2/) and the wonderful online Python community.
-Today most Oceanography graduate students in the US use Python, because Python is the ...
+Today most Oceanography graduate students in the US use Python.

 ## Invoking Python